dixslyf/acush/docs.typ

 other types of parsers (e.g., LR parsers), especially if the grammar changes to require more complex lookahead or backtracking.

+== Running Commands

+The code for running commands can be found in `src/run.h` and `src/run.c`.
+Implementations of built-in commands can be found in `src/builtins.h` and `src/builtins.c`.

+Once the AST has been built for a command line input, it is passed to the `run_ast()` function.
+To execute the AST, the function traverses it top-down in a pre-order fashion.
+Each AST node type has a corresponding run function that performs the necessary steps to realise and execute the node.
+This includes calling the corresponding run function for its immediate child nodes, similar to how the recursive descent parser works.
+For example, `run_job_descs()` creates the necessary pipes for commands in the job (among other tasks) before delegating the execution of each individual command to the `run_cmd()` function.

+The exception is the simple command node type
+--- built-in commands and external commands are handled differently even though they are both represented as simple command nodes (the parser should not and does not have the responsibility of distinguishing between built-in commands and external commands).
+In particular, external commands are always executed in a separate child process whereas built-in commands are executed within the shell process unless they are part of a background job, in which case they execute in a child process.
+This behaviour follows what most shells, such as Bash, seem to do.

+An important implication of executing foreground built-ins within the shell process is that each function implementing a built-in must accept file descriptors for the standard output, input and error streams as parameters for handling piping and redirection.
+Outputs from and inputs to the built-ins through redirected or piped standard streams are achieved by directly reading from or writing to the file descriptors (e.g., using `dprintf()`).
+The reason for this approach is that it is inappropriate to redirect the standard streams for the shell process since outputs from and inputs to the shell should be independent of those for built-in commands.

+While closing the file descriptor of an unused end of a pipe in a child process is straightforward, closing the file descriptors for pipes in the shell process is tricky.
+The shell process does not need to use the pipes;
+however, it must keep their file descriptors open long enough for the child processes to inherit them.
+The approach taken is to only close the file descriptors of a pipe after spawning the consumer command
+(i.e., the command on the right of the pipe).
+An alternative is to close the write end after spawning the producer, then close the read end after spawning the consumer
+--- the producer would inherit both ends of the pipe, but the consumer would only inherit the read end.
+This is an equally valid approach, but the former approach was chosen due to the lack of symmetry surrounding the inheritance of the pipe file descriptors in this second approach.

+Child processes spawned as part of the same job are placed into the same process group, whose group leader is the first process spawned for the job.
+This is done so that the process group can be set as the foreground process group for the terminal
+(using `tcsetpgrp()`)
+to allow them to receive signals.
+For example, the user can enter `CTRL-C` to send the `SIGINT` signal to each process in the job to cancel them
+— a feature provided by most shells.

 = Source Code Listing

 #figure(